-Any combination of Network Benefits and Non-Network Benefits is limited to 60 visits per Calendar year.
+Network Benefits are limited to 60 visits per Calendar year.
 One visit equals four hours of Skilled Care services.
 This visit limit does not include any service which is billed only for the administration of intravenous infusion.

 Hospice Care

 Hospice care is an integrated program recommended by a Physician which provides comfort and support services for the terminally ill.
 Hospice care can be provided on an inpatient or outpatient basis and includes physical, psychological, social, spiritual and respite care for the terminally ill person, and short-term grief counseling for immediate family members while the Covered Person is receiving hospice care.
 Benefits are available only when hospice care is received from a licensed hospice agency, which can include a Hospital.